 '''

-BPatch effectiveAddressesExpr ()
+BPatch_effectiveAddressExpr()

 '''

-Defines an expression that contains the effective address of a memory operation.
+Define an expression that contains the effective address of a memory operation.
 For a multi-word memory operation (i.e. more than the "natural" operation size of the machine), the effective address is the base address of the operation.

-Defines a call to a function, the passed function must be valid for the current code region.
+Define a call to a function.
+The passed function must be valid for the current code region.
 Args is a list of arguments to pass to the function; the maximum number of arguments varies by platform and is summarized below.
-If type checking is enabled, the types of the passed arguments are checked against the function to be called (Availability of type checking depends on the source language of the application and program being compiled for debugging).
+If type checking is enabled, the types of the passed arguments are checked against the function to be called.
+Availability of type checking depends on the source language of the application and program being compiled for debugging.

 Platform Maximum number of arguments

-Alpha 5 arguments

-AMD64/EMT- 6 arguments
+AMD64/EMT- No limit

 64

 IA-32 No limit

-IA-64 No limit

 POWER 8 arguments

-SPARC 5 arguments
+'''

 BPatch_funcJumpExpr (const BPatch_function &func)

+'''

-Defines a snippet that represents a non-returning jump to function func.
+Define a snippet that represents a non-returning jump to function func.
 Func must take the same number and type of arguments as the function in which this snippet is inserted; these arguments will be passed to func.
 Func must also have the same return type.
 This snippet can be used to change the implementation of a function, or conditionally change it if the snippet is part of an if-statement.